h-siyuan/gameworld/README.md

   <a href="https://discord.com/invite/Qp8X6kVZSn">Discord</a>
 </p>

+## TL;DR: Can Multimodal Agents play Games as Human do?

 GameWorld benchmarks multimodal game agents across 34 browser games and 170 tasks, evaluating game agents with computer-use control and semantic control in a browser-based environment with outcome-based, state-verifiable evaluation.